Golyan Group

 Golyan Group is a business conglomerate with its headquarters in Kathmandu, Nepal.
 The group comprises 25 companies operating across sectors such as manufacturing, agriculture, real estate and hospitality, and renewable energy.
-It reportedly has an annual turnover of approximately USD 400 million and employs over 6,000 people.
+It reportedly has an annual turnover of approximately US$400 million and employs around 10,000 people.

-With a growing international footprint, Golyan Group exports to more than 50 countries across all continents, serving diverse markets.
+Golyan Group exports to more than 60 countries across all continents, serving diverse markets.

 Board

 Golyan Group is a family-owned business.
 The board of directors consists of the following.